Ankitravi1/Image-to-PDF-Compressor/README.md

 # Image to PDF Converter

 A lightweight, local-only web app to convert images into a single PDF.
-No external AI services are used.
+No external services are used.

 ## Why this app?